Looking for a SUPER EASY, one-pot meal? This Instant Pot Fiesta Chicken is IT!

 You can also purchase already frozen chicken breasts in the freezer aisle of your grocery store.
 These typically have already been separated, making cooking this Instant Pot Fiesta Chicken recipe a cinch!

-What wine to serve with this chicken dish?
+What wine to serve with this fiesta chicken dish?

 The spices and richness of this fiesta chicken recipe calls for an equally bold and spicy red wine.
 Pair this chicken dish with a big, peppery Carmenere or fuller-bodied, savory Tempranillo.